thor-computer/video-index/DEPLOYMENT.md

 This will:
 - Read all transcript JSON files from `transcripts/`
-- Combine them into `docs/transcripts.json`
+- Combine them into `transcripts.json` in the root directory
 - Display the bundle size and transcript count

 ## Step 2: Commit and Push to GitHub